arsd098/arsd098.github.io/README.md

 ## Summary

 In this project, I implemented DIP (Dynamic Insertion Policy), TIP (Triple Insertion Policy) to improve cacche performance.
 For the mcf Benchmark, DIP and TIP improved L2 cache performance by 0.57% and also reduced the L2 cache miss rate by 1.74% compared to the LRU replacement policy.

 ## Motivation

 When a system having a cache hierarchy applies the LRU replacement policy equally to the L1 and L2 caches, performance degradation due to the L2 cache characteristics.
+When L2 cache size is smaller than working-set, there ar e considerable number of cache lines that do not referenced between insertion and eviction.
+Thus, we need a replacement policy for for retaining the cache lines longer than the cache capacity.
+By using an adaptive insertion policy based on the nature of workload, we can reduce cache misses and improve the performance of cache.

 ## Background